*** Books ***

 Our Heroes Are Not Forgotten 5

 Experience times of heart-stopping danger, amusing anecdotes, and touching moments in the air above the European Theater of World War II, with pilots of the B-24 Liberator and the B-17 Flying Fortress, and with the infantry and combat engineers on the ground.
-Join noted International Author and Historian Kathleen Shelby Boyett as she honors six veterans in this book: Lieutenant Hugh Garrison, Army Air Corps; Lieutenant Richard Garrison (pictured on cover), B-24 pilot; Major Tom "Pinky" Funderburk, B-17 pilot; Warrant Officer Elmo Brock, IV Corps of the 5th Army in Italy - assaulting the Gothic Line in the central Apennine Mountains; Colonel Ray Brasaemle, combat engineer; and Private First Class Hugh Curlee, who served with the 7th Infantry in the Aleutian Islands and then with Patton's 3rd Army in the Battle of the Bulge.
-He went on to serve in Korea as well.
+Join noted International Author and Historian Kathleen Shelby Boyett as she honors six veterans in this book: Lieutenant Hugh Garrison, Army Air Corps; Lieutenant Richard Garrison (pictured on cover), B-24 pilot; Major Tom "Pinky" Funderburk, B-17 pilot; Warrant Officer Elmo Brock, IV Corps of the 5th Army in Italy - assaulting the Gothic Line in the central Apennine Mountains; Colonel Ray Brasaemle, combat engineer; and Corporal Charles Hamilton, who served with Patton's 3rd Army in the 87th Infantry Division in the Battle of the Bulge.

 Iwo Jima Changed Everything